JackJin96/EventPlanner/README.md

 ## Setting up the environment

-Run `npm install` after you clone the project to your machine.
+Run `npm install` for both front end (client folder) and backend (server folder) after you clone the project to your machine.

 ## Runing the project